JamesOstrowski21/Senior_Design-/README.md

 # intelliTrack-Qt
 This is an application to support intelliTrack.
 We are building a system system capable of seamlessly acquiring, processing, and analyzing satellite imagery from various orbits, including low earth, geosynchronous, and polar orbits.
-This application is built using the PySide6 a python binding for the Qt C++ Framework.
+This application is built using PySide6 a python binding for the Qt C++ Framework.

 ## Qt Information
 This is an open source framwork capable of building full stack desktop applications.